Hi, I'm Arjun!

 • (2025) I returned to IBM to work on quantum algorithms for combinatorial optimization problems like the Traveling Salesman Problem

 I also co-chaired dependently-typed, the compilers and programming languages club @ GT.
-As a part of the club, I gave talks on MLIR, compiler optimizations for data locality, and program synthesis.
+As a part of the club, I gave talks on MLIR, compiler optimizations for data locality, and program synthesis (among many other things!)

 You can find my CV here.